-- 1. Market Capitalization and Enterprise Value calculated based on fully diluted common shares outstanding as at June 30, 2025, a share price of \$9.25 and year end net debt of \$3.3 billion. - 2.
-Market Capitalization and Enterprise Value are supplementary financial measures.
+- Market Capitalization and Enterprise Value calculated based on fully diluted common shares outstanding as at May 12, 2025, a share price of \$8.00 and year end net debt of \$3.4 billion. - Market Capitalization and Enterprise Value are supplementary financial measures.
 See Specified Financial Measures in the Advisories. - 3.
-Maintenance capital is a non-GAAP financial measure.
-See Specified Financial Measures in the Advisories. - 4.
-Maintenance capital is based on 365,000 boe/d. - 5.
-Year end net debt assumes US\$65/bbl WTI and \$2.25/GJ AECO for the remainder of the year. - 6.
+Expenditures on property, plant and equipment also referred to as "Capital Investments" or "Capital Expenditures". - 4.
+Year end net debt assumes US\$60/bbl WTI and \$2.50/GJ AECO for the remainder of the year. - 5.
 Net debt and funds flow are capital management measures.
-See Specified Financial Measures in the Advisories. - 7.
-Net debt to funds flow is fourth quarter annualized. - 8.
-See Oil and Gas Advisory in the Advisories for additional information on production. - 9.
+See Specified Financial Measures in the Advisories. - 6.
+See Oil and Gas Advisory in the Advisories for additional information on production. - 7.
 Net debt to funds flow is a supplementary financial measure.
 See Specified Financial Measures in the Advisories.

 - 1. Funds flow is a capital management measure.
-See Specified Financial Measures in the Advisories. - 2.
-Funds flow assumes US\$65/bbl WTI and \$2.25/GJ AECO for the remainder of the year. - 3.
-Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 4.
+See Specified Financial Measures in the Advisories. - Expenditures on property, plant and equipment also referred to as "Capital Expenditures" or "Capital Spending" or "Capital Investments". - 4.
 See Oil and Gas Advisory in the Advisories for additional information on production.